 Day 2 – Lundi

 We got up in the morning and decided to leave.
 At the parking lot we ate the left over bread from yesterday and drank some milk and then we left.
 We were going to take the toll ways as it would save us at least four hours of useless driving.
 The toll booth was quite a treat: just a slot for a ticket and another one for a credit card.
 It took our money.
 We drove along the toll way for five hours and then another one followed.
 It took our money too and we drove around like mad to the exit.
 We had a break for a pee.
 In the south of France you can pee for free, in the north you can not pee at all until you have had a puke because of the stench.
-Mrs C. nearly puked she told me and she paid 50 eurocents for it.
+Mrs C. nearly puked she told me and she paid 50 eurocents for that experience.
 Then we went up and down through some really colourless villages (they were mostly beige or tan) and in the end we drove five times around the same roundabout because we thought we saw the entrance of the camping site.
 Yes, no, yes, no, yes, o please make up your mind!
 You either see it or you don’t!
 Then we went in and parked the car at the entrance.
 We had to wait for the key of our cabin for a very long time because we arrived at least an hour too early.
 It was hot and muggy, it had rained the entire day.
 All of us got a bright yellow band tagged around our wrist so we could prove we are legal tennants on this five star camping site.
 Yeay!
 We bought groceries.
 Then I made a great lot of Macaroni Bolognese in a very tiny kitchen in our cabin and I fell asleep.
 It was around eight o’clock I think.
 Nothing happened.
 Utterly boring.